DevJSTAR/JSTAR-Tab/README.md

-# 🌟 JSTAR Tab v1.0.0
+# 🌟 JSTAR Tab v2.0.0

-Welcome to **JSTAR Tab v1.0.0**!
-This extension transforms your new tab into a personalized dashboard with shortcuts, a search bar, and customizable settings. 🚀
+Welcome to **JSTAR Tab v2.0.0**!
+This is a customizable new tab extension for your browser, designed to enhance your browsing experience with personalization options, shortcuts, and more. 🚀

+## 🎉 What's New in v2.0.0?

+- **Improved Shortcuts**: Add, edit, and manage up to 12 shortcuts with ease. 🔗
+- **Enhanced Personalization**: Set your display name and toggle anonymous mode to hide your name and shortcuts. 🕵️‍♂️
+- **Data Management**: Import, export, and reset your settings and shortcuts. 📦
+- **Notifications**: Get instant feedback with our new notification system. 🔔
+- **Onboarding Process**: A guided setup to personalize your experience right from the start. 🎓

 ## 📥 Installation

 To set up JSTAR Tab locally, follow these steps:

-1. **Download the Files**: Clone or download the repository to your local machine.
+1. **Download the Latest Release**: [JSTAR Tab v2.0.0](https://github.com/DevJSTAR/JSTAR-Tab/releases/latest)
 2. **Extract the Files**: Unzip the downloaded file to a directory of your choice.
 3. **Load the Extension**:
    - Open your browser and navigate to the extensions page.